T Line (Sound Transit): Stations

 The six original stations on the T Line are built with 90 ft platforms that are long enough to accommodate one car at a time, but were designed to support further expansion for multi-car trains.
 Each station features shelters, seating, rider information, and public artwork that reflects the history of the surrounding neighborhood.
+Each station on the Hilltop Extension has decorative canopies designed by Tacoma artist Kenji Hamai Stoll.

 Service

-T Line trains run 17 hours per day on weekdays, from 5:00 am to 10:12 pm, 14 hours per day on Saturdays, 7:48 am to 10:12 pm, and 8 hours per day on Sundays and holidays, from 9:48 am to 6:00 pm.
-Trains operate at a frequency of every 12 minutes during the day on weekdays and Saturdays and every 24 minutes on Sundays, holidays, and during early morning and evening service on weekdays.
+T Line trains run 18 hours per day on weekdays, from 4:30 am to 10:30 pm, 15 hours per day on Saturdays, from 7:00 am to 10:30 pm, and 8 hours per day on Sundays and holidays, from 9:40 am to 6:30 pm.
+Trains operate at a frequency of every 12 minutes during the day on weekdays and Saturdays and every 20 minutes on Sundays, some holidays, and during early morning and evening service on weekdays.
 Operating hours are occasionally extended into the late evening for events at the Tacoma Dome, with trains running more frequently.

-The T Line takes approximately 10 minutes to traverse its entire route from the Tacoma Dome Station to Commerce Street.
-A maximum of two trains are able to operate on the T Line due to the single-track section between Union Station and Tacoma Dome Station.
+The T Line takes approximately 23 minutes to traverse its entire route from the Tacoma Dome Station to St. Joseph station.
+A maximum of two trains are able to operate on the original T Line section due to the single-track section between Union Station and Tacoma Dome Station.
 Prior to the opening of Commerce Street/South 11th Street station in 2011, trains ran at frequencies of 10 minutes during the day and 20 minutes during other hours.
+A restoration of 10-minute frequencies was planned as part of the Hilltop Extension's opening in 2023, but was reduced to 12 minutes due to operational issues and a lack of break time for drivers.

 Ridership

-The T Line carried a total of 934,724 passengers in 2019, averaging 3,109 riders on weekdays.
+The T Line carried a total of 919,603 passengers in 2014, averaging 3,618 riders on weekdays.
 Ridership on the line fluctuates based on several factors, including special events scheduled at the Tacoma Dome or hosted in Downtown Tacoma, and class times at the University of Washington campus in Tacoma.
 T Line patronage peaked at 1.024 million annual riders in 2012, but has since declined due to the loss of several major downtown employers.
-Total ridership from 2017 to 2018 declined by 7.6 percent year over year due to the closure of the Tacoma Dome for renovations, but rebounded in 2019.
+Total ridership from 2017 to 2018 declined by 7.6 percent year over year due to the closure of the Tacoma Dome for renovations, but rebounded in 2019 to a total of 934,724 passengers.
 Ridership fell to under a half-million total passengers in 2020 due to the COVID-19 pandemic.